indrann/exploring-watson-discovery/README.md

 ### Walkthrough 2 - Watson Discovery News
 In this walkthrough, you will use an existing news dataset to perform queries and exolore the differences between regular search and Discovery.
-You will also review how Discovery can be trained.

 Follow the instructions at the link below to complete the lab.